Star Clippers Review: Sailing the Caribbean on the Star Flyer

 The most enthralling aspect of cruising with Star Clippers is that the voyages are real sailing cruises.

-These bewitching cruises attract an international mix of mostly British, Europeans and Americans, along with a few Aussies and South Americans.
+These alluring tall-ship cruises attract a fun international mix – mostly Brits, Europeans and Americans, with a smattering of Aussies and South Americans.

 Most guests are in their 50s and 60s, but you’ll find younger couples too.

-On our cruise, we chit-chatted occasionally with the very charming Italian celebrity Maria Teresa Ruta and her companions, who added some glamor.
+On our cruise, we chit-chatted with the charming Italian celebrity Maria Teresa Ruta and her companions, who added a splash of glamor.

 Actress Maria Teresa Ruta "ties the knot" with her husband on the Star Flyer.